adonmo/meos/README.md

 MEOS -- Mobility Engine, Open Source
 ====================================

 MEOS or libmeos is a library which makes it easy to work with temporal and spatio-temporal data.
-It is based on [MobilityDB](https://github.com/ULB-CoDE-WIT/MobilityDB)'s data types.
+It is based on [MobilityDB](https://github.com/ULB-CoDE-WIT/MobilityDB)'s data types and functions.
 MEOS's code is heavily inspired from a similar library called [GEOS](https://github.com/libgeos/geos).
 MEOS is written in modern C++ with bindings to python using [pybind11](https://github.com/pybind/pybind11).

 ⚠️ Currently this library is in very early, completely **experimental** stages - heavy changes are to be expected.

+# Usage

+## Python

-# Installation
+### Installation

-The package can be installed by running:

 ```sh
 $ pip install git+https://github.com/chaitan94/meos
 ```

-# Usage

-## Python
+Note: This assumes libgeos-dev is already installed on your system.

+### Code sample

 ```python
 import datetime